Medicare Supplement vs Medicare Advantage

 With original Medicare parts A & B, plus a Medicare Supplement, you can go to whatever facility you would like.

-It covers the difference between what Medicare cannot pay for on services and supplies.
+It covers the difference between what Medicare cannot pay for services and supplies.
 Supplement plans are only good for medical: MRI, CT Scans, etc. This could include deductibles, copayments, or something like coinsurance.
 It covers the fees that you would normally have to pay out-of-pocket.

 Medicare Supplements Plan F and Plan G